INXS: From "Simple Simon" to Shabooh Shoobah

 INXS undertook their first US performance in San Diego in March 1983, to a crowd of 24 patrons.
-Their first tour was as support for Adam and the Ants, then support for Stray Cats, The Kinks, Hall & Oates followed by The Go-Go's.
-INXS played alongside many of their contemporaries on New Wave Day in May 1983, at the US Festival in Devore, California.
-It was during this time that Grant, their co-manager, relocated permanently to New York to ensure a continual presence in the northern hemisphere.
+Their first tour was as support for Adam and the Ants, then support for Stray Cats, The Kinks, and Hall & Oates followed by The Go-Go's.
+INXS played alongside many of their contemporaries on New Wave Day in May 1983 at the US Festival in Devore, San Bernardino, California.
+During that time, their co-manager Gary Grant relocated permanently to New York City to ensure a continual presence in the northern hemisphere.
 The band remained on the road in the US for most of the year, including support for Men at Work and by mid-1983 were headlining venues such as The Ritz in New York.